CrimsonInn/dab-tree/README.md

 A distributed asynchronous stochastic gradient boosting system will be implemented and be tested on a HPC cluster.
 In addition, parallel computing will be used to accelerate training models on each node.

 ## Performance
 Scalability and efficiency of algorithm will be tested.
-Training speed and prediction accuracy can be compared with existing Gradient Boosting Tree libraries.
+Training speed and prediction accuracy can be compared with an existing Gradient Boosting Tree library.

 ## Reference
 1. Wikipedia, https://en.wikipedia.org/wiki/Gradient_boosting